Cyclingbob/Proxy-Server/README.md

 To customize display and user access, edit the `config.js` in the main directory of your clone (where `index.js` lies)

+# Plugins

+Plugins are here!
+Plugins currently allow you to listen in and handle requests.
+Documentation will be created soon so you can fully utilise the api.
+For now have a look in plugins/helloworld.js

 # Copyright

 ©Cyclingbob 2021.
 All rights reserved.
 Unauthorised distribution or modification is not permitted.